shreyansh26/shreyansh26.github.io/_posts/2025-04-01-gtc25-maximizing-compute-instruction-throughput.md

 * Assign less work to individual threads
 * Doing kernel fusion can also lead to increased register pressure

+### Occupancy Limiters - Thread Block size

+Thread block size is a multiple of warp size (32).
+Even if you request fewer threads, hardware will round it up to the nearest multiple of 32.

+Each thread block can have a maximum size of 1024.

+Each SM in Hopper can have up to 64 warps, 32 blocks and 2048 threads.

 {% include image.liquid url="/assets/img/posts_images/gtc_compute_throughput/improve_occupancy.png" description="Source: Slides from the talk" %}

 ## Reducing Instruction Count